JudeQuintana/terraform-main/docs/WHITEPAPER.md

 the system transforms an O(N² + V²) imperative configuration burden into O(N + V) declarative input.

 The remaining quadratic complexity is pushed entirely into deterministic IR transformations.
-The Regional IR pass, the semantic core of the system, is implemented as a pure-function module and mechanically verified, while the Global IR deterministically composes these verified outputs into a multi-region topology.
+The Regional IR pass, the semantic core of the system, is implemented as a pure-function module and mechanically verified at the Regional IR layer while the Global IR deterministically composes these verified outputs into a multi-region topology.

 This shift from imperative, relationship-level configuration to compiler-generated topology is the core conceptual contribution of the architecture.